IMG

 United Kingdom of Great Britain and Northern Ireland (UK)

-Administered by the Wiltshire Wildlife Trust, the reserve consists of former gravel pits which have become a network of lakes adjoining the River Wylye.
+Administered by the Wiltshire Wildlife Trust, the reserve consists of former gravel pits which have become a network of lakes and wetland habitats adjoining the River Wylye.
 The lakes are surrounded by reedbeds, deciduous woodland and fields.

-Waterfowl, gulls and herons frequent the lakes and the scrape at the east end of the Long Pond.
+Waterfowl, grebes, gulls and herons frequent the lakes and the scrape at the east end of the Long Pond.
 Reedbeds surrounding the lakes have resident Cetti's and breeding Reed and Sedge Warblers as well as Reed Buntings.
 Resident raptors include Red Kites, Common Buzzards and Eurasian Sparrowhawks.
 Eurasian Hobbies feast on dragonflies in the summer and the reserve rose to national fame in July 2021 when a Red-footed Falcon took up residence for the same reason.
-In May 2022 plans were announced to expand the reserve by 11 ha, including a bank to be created for Bank Swallows and rafts for terns.
+In May 2022 plans were announced to expand the reserve by 11 ha, including a bank to be created for Bank Swallows.

 With around 150 species recorded, the reserve is one of the most important in the county of Wiltshire.
 The scenery and cafe are additional attractions.